 5. Student Records: A student's legal name or gender as entered on the mandatory student record required pursuant to 5 CCR 432 shall only be changed with proper documentation.
-However, at the written request of a student or, if appropriate, his/her parents/guardians, the district shall use the student's preferred name and pronouns consistent with his/her gender identity on all other district-related documents.
-Such preferred name may be added to the student's record and official documents as permitted by law.
 When a student presents government-issued documentation of a name and/or gender change or submits a request for a name and/or gender change through the process specified in Education Code 49070, the district shall update the student's records.
 (Education Code 49062.5, 49070)

+'''

-(cf. 5125 - Student Records) (cf. 5125.1 - Release of Directory Information) (cf. 5125.3 - Challenging Student Records)
+(cf. 5125 - Student Records)

+(cf. 5125.1 - Release of Directory Information)

+(cf. 5125.3 - Challenging Student Records)

+'''

-- 6. Names and Pronouns: If a student so chooses, district personnel shall be required to address the student by a name and the pronoun(s) consistent with his/her the student's gender identity, without the necessity of a court order or a change to his/her the student's official district record.
+- 6. Names and Pronouns: If a student so chooses, district personnel shall be required to address the student by a name and the pronoun(s) consistent with the student's gender identity, without the necessity of a court order or a change to the student's official district record.
 However, inadvertent slips or honest mistakes by district personnel in the use of the student's name and/or consistent pronouns will, in general, not constitute a violation of this administrative regulation or the accompanying district policy. - 7.
-Uniforms/Dress Code: A student has the right to dress in a manner consistent with his/her the student's gender identity, subject to any dress code adopted on a school site.
+Uniforms/Dress Code: A student has the right to dress in a manner consistent with the student's gender identity, subject to any dress code adopted on a school site.

-(cf. 5132 - Dress Code and Grooming)
+(cf. 5132 - Dress and Grooming)